juxhouse/bela-resources/updaters/Java.md

 ## 1. Create .bela Directory

+In the root of your project, create the .bela directory if necessary.

 ```
-mkdir .bela
+mkdir -p .bela
 ```

-At the root of your project, you should create a .bela directory.

-## 2. Generate Classpath and Copy Project Dependencies
+## 2. Prepare Classpath

 ```
 mvn dependency:build-classpath -Dmdep.outputFile=target/classpath.txt